Lana Marie Moore

 A little bit about me… I was born in February 2003 in Vladimir, Russia.
 My chubby cheeked adorable self was adopted by my parents, Jesse and Amy Moore at 6 months old.
 I live in Wyoming, Ohio which is a suburb of Cincinnati with my lovely parents, a charming older brother, Connor and a fun yet sometimes annoying little brother, Griffin.
 My favorite family member is Buckeye, the Goldendoodle.

-I couldn’t talk my parents into letting me home-school so I’m currently an 8th grader at nationally recognized Wyoming Middle School.
+I couldn’t talk my parents into letting me home-school so I’m currently a 9th grader at nationally recognized Wyoming High School.
 I’m an honor roll student and my favorite class is Math.
 My least favorite subject is Spanish, Yo estoy aprendiendo espanol.
 When I’m not at the gym, I enjoying playing other sports.
 I’m a pitcher on the Wyoming rec. softball team and like to play volleyball too.
 In my free time, I enjoy doing craft projects and hanging out with my teammates.

 I started gymnastics classes at CGA when I was 3 years old and have been there ever since.
 I joined the TOP team at age 5 after my parents agreed to drive to me 6:00am practices.
 I went to school after morning practice and then returned for afternoon practices, thankfully I didn’t have much homework in elementary school. ☺ With Coach Rachael’s help I qualified for National Testing at The Ranch 3 of my 4 years in the TOP program, with one of those years being named to B Team.